newrizen/NewHorizon/README.md

 🧗 Climb some walls and trees (holding space)

+🍂 Falling on leaves and dry sand reduces damage

 🪨 Throw rocks: Placing (right-click) or throwing (Q key)

 🌳 Trees fall when cut down, so it's best to run